inet-framework/inet/showcases/wireless/hiddennode/doc/index.rst

 Goals
 -----

+The hidden node problem occurs when two nodes in a wireless network can communicate with a third node, but cannot communicate with each other directly due to obstacles or being out of range.
+This can lead to collisions at the third node when both nodes transmit simultaneously.
+The RTS/CTS mechanism is used to address this problem by allowing nodes to reserve the channel before transmitting.

-This showcase demonstrates the hidden node problem in 802.11 wireless networks, and the RTS/CTS mechanism that addresses it.
+In this showcase, we demonstrate the hidden node problem and how the RTS/CTS mechanism can be used to solve it in an 802.11 wireless network.

 | INET version: ``4.0``
 | Source files location: `inet/showcases/wireless/hiddennode <https://github.com/inet-framework/inet/tree/master/showcases/wireless/hiddennode>`__